 If you need assistance communicating over the telephone, please dial 711 to use the free Telecommunications Relay Service.
 Click here to learn more about 711.

 You can mail a deposit or loan payment to us by printing this Mail-in Deposit/Loan Payment Voucher Form and sending it and your check(s) to:

 If you should need additional assistance or have a suggestion on how RBFCU can improve accessibility, please contact us:

 - BY PHONE: 210-945-3300 (TTY: 711)

 - BY MAIL: RBFCU, P.O.
 Box 2097, Universal City, Texas 78148-2097

 - IN PERSON: Click here to find your nearest branch

 4Any sensitive information including account numbers, Social Security numbers, etc., should not be sent through unsecured email.
-To send sensitive information, simply log in to your online banking account and send us a secure message.
-Click “My Messages” (near the top-right corner of the page), followed by “Send a Message.”
+To send sensitive information, simply sign in to your Online Banking account and send us a secure message.
+Click “Contact or Find Us” (in the top-right corner of the page), followed by “Send a Secure Message.”